Thorin

 The neural network outputs 1858 policy logits — one per possible move in Lc0's compressed move encoding.

 POLICY_INDEX: A pre-generated array of 1858 UCI move strings.
 The array index IS the policy output neuron index.
-This was initially generated programmatically by the AI, but the output was wrong — Hunter directed using the reference table from his hunter-chessbot repo instead.
+This was initially generated programmatically by the AI, but the output was wrong — I directed using the reference table from my hunter-chessbot repo instead.

 Decoding flow: